 Stage 1, introduction to the discussion:

-Formulation of the problem and objectives of the discussion;
+Formulating the problem and goals of the discussion;

-Creating motivation for discussion - determining the significance of the problem, indicating the unresolved and inconsistent issue, etc.
+Creating motivation for discussion - determining the significance of the problem, indicating the unresolved and contradictory nature of the issue, etc.

 Joint development of discussion rules;

-Clarification of the unambiguity of understanding the topic of discussion, the terms and concepts used in it.
+Determining the unambiguous understanding of the topic of discussion, the terms and concepts used in it.

 Presentation of a problem situation;